DjangoGirlsSeoul/lightandleadership/README.md

     > So, let's create a **virtual environment** (also called a *virtualenv*).
 Virtualenv will isolate your Python/Django setup on a per-project basis.
 This means that any changes you make to one website won't affect any others you're also developing.
 Neat, right?
 > All you need to do is find a directory in which you want to create the `virtualenv`; your home directory, for example.
 On Windows it might look like `C:\Users\Name\` (where `Name` is the name of your login).

-    > For this tutorial we will be using a new directory `djangogirls` from your home directory:

-        mkdir djangogirls
-        cd djangogirls

     > We will make a virtualenv called `myvenv`.
 The general command will be in the format:

         python3 -m venv myvenv